rvbug/.dotfiles/README.md

 # Introduction

+Dotfiles helps you to personalize your machine and your enviornment across your machine to have a unified experience.
 This repository helps to restore/configure new machine via script based on the OS you run.

 All the configuration will be managed using [GNU Stow](https://www.gnu.org/software/stow/).